ShinyTrinkets/twofold.ts/docs/readme.md

 - decimals=2 ---> `2` is a JS number
 - sortLines caseSensitive=true ---> `true` becomes a JS True value
 - sortLines caseSensitive=null ---> `null` becomes a JS Null value
-- req "ipinfo.io" headers=`{"User-Agent":"curl/8.0.1"}` ---> the headers becone
+- req "ipinfo.io" headers=`{"User-Agent":"curl/8.0.1"}` ---> the headers become
   a JS Object

 ## Special options

 #### "zero" prop

-Example: `<eval "1.2 * (2 + 4.5)" />`
+Example: `<pyEval "1.2 * (2 + 4.5)" />`

-"Zero" prop.
-It's like an option, but without a name.
+"Zero" prop is like an option, but without a name.
 TwoFold tags are inspired from XML and HTML, but XML doesn't have options without a name.
-If you want to maintain compatibility with XML, you can use `a="1.2 * (2 + 4.5)"`.
+If you want to maintain compatibility with XML, you can name the prop **a**, like this:
+`a="1.2 * (2 + 4.5)"`.

-"Zero" props are useful to allow adding text inside a single tag.
+"Zero" props are useful to specify the default text inside a tag, and they are the first argument for the actual JavaScript function behind the tag.

-Only 1 is allowed per tag and it must be the first prop.
-The tag will still be consumed after the first use.
+Only **one "zero" prop is allowed** per tag and it must be the first.
+The single tag will still be consumed after the first use.

-This option works only with **single tags**.
+This option works with **single tags** and **double tags**.

 #### freeze